17 Top-Rated Attractions & Things to Do in Port Macquarie, Australia

 And of course, this is Port Macquarie's main performing arts venue.
 The venue hosts nationally acclaimed performances, from pop concerts to classical ballet, in its 588-seat theater and performance studio.
 Keep this on the radar if you're looking for things to do in Port Macquarie at night, and check the website for upcoming events.

 Address: 30-42 Clarence Street &, Hay Street, Port Macquarie, New South Wales

 11. Port Macquarie Museum

 How did Port Macquarie transform itself from a British penal colony to a popular holiday destination?
 You can find out at the Port Macquarie Museum.
 Housed in a cheery red-brick building, this worthwhile little museum unveils the town's history, including its first inhabitants, the Birpai people; its convict past; the lucrative timber industry; and its rich river and maritime history.
 It's a great place to visit when you first arrive to learn about what makes the town tick.

 The exhibits here are fun and informative.
 Highlights include the Arcade of Shops, with objects used by early settlers, and the costume gallery, where you can see what early settlers wore and even dress up in vintage clothes.
 Interactive activities engage the kids, and the friendly volunteers are happy to chat with visitors.

 The museum is open every day except Sunday, and you'll need at least an hour to get the most out of your visit.
+It's a great place to visit on a rainy day, when you're looking for indoor activities in Port Macquarie.
 Exhibits are refreshed regularly, so you'll always see something new here.